KDE/digikam-doc/README.md

 - LICENSES  : all licenses used in the project.
 - build     : temporary dir created when documentation is compiled.
+- locale    : link to updated handbook translations files.
+- po        : Obsolete, not used.
+- project   : some helpers scripts.
 - ressources: Sphinx templates customization.
-- po        : link to handbook translations files.
-- project   : some helpers scripts.
 - tests     : scripts to test repository contents with CI

 All others directories are used to host sections of the documentation implmeented in ReStructuredText format.